DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 "Tool duplication," where the only difference between a handful of tools is what transformations we're composing, could be solved through subcategorization, e.g. "Move Selection > By Gizmo Axis Drag"

-The inability to do conditional binds (i.e. move camera if move selection succeeds) without hardcoded composition is a problem, but could be solved in other ways (e.g. ordered operations, at the cost of heap allocation and freeing per frame, rather than merged ones; could pre-allocate, etc., to ease perf burdens).
+The inability to do conditional binds (i.e. move camera if move selection succeeds) without hardcoded composition is a problem, ~~but could be solved in other ways (e.g. ordered operations, at the cost of heap allocation and freeing per frame, rather than merged ones; could pre-allocate, etc., to ease perf burdens)~~.
+(This doesn't work for "move camera if move selection succeeds," because moving the selection may only *partially* succeed: you may try to move the selection 100 units to the left, but it only goes 70 and then hits some boundary that we can't let it cross e.g. the max coordinate threshold in an interior cell.
+How do we ferry the amount by which it moved into the "move camera" bind, so that the camera movement matches the selection movement?
+Again: having tools return results isn't part of the design, much less having one tool take the results of another (i.e. *any other*) tool as input.)

 ### A note about Worldinput